yxb1/sock_test/README.md

 cmake ..
 make
 ```
+## Test Result
+You can view results of test and a lots of xmls on https://mubu.com/doc/4B4YZ6cP-rg

 ## How to run
 You have to pass the path of an XML file to the program.
 There are many configure parameters in the xml file.
 Through this file, we can flexibly configure some parameters of the program, such as src_ip, src_port, dst_port, dst_ip, interval of send in s/ms/us.
 > ./sock_test server.xml